guille2306/backuppc_check_pool/README.md

 # Description

 This is a helper Bash script to verify the checksum of files in a [BackupPC V4](https://backuppc.github.io/backuppc/) installation.
+The latest version of the script can be found at [github.com/guille2306/backuppc_check_pool](https://github.com/guille2306/backuppc_check_pool).

 ## The problem